 - Firearms are restricted on campus.

 - Means restriction on campus-area bridges reduce the risk of suicide jumps.

 Jed Campus review & recommendations

 Cornell has participated in JED’s past programs and is currently a JED Campus member.
-The first phase of this initiative was an external review by JED.
+Recently, the university engaged in an external review by JED.
 This review was a multi-step process that spanned two years and resulted in the following two documents:

-- Jed Foundation Campus Recommendations: full report (pdf)
+- Jed Foundation Campus Recommendations: full report (CU NetID required)

-- Cornell Response to Jed Foundation Recommendations (pdf)
+- Cornell Response to Jed Foundation Recommendations (CU NetID required)

 If you do not have a Cornell NetID and wish to access the documents above, please email us.